 2) Lint Mint – While many veteran Linux users aren’t fond of this distro the fact remains this is a very easy to install and use option.
 Mint generally just works.
 For this reason it is a good choice, especially for those just starting out in the Linux world.
 Read more…

-4) Advanced: If you are looking for advanced Linux desktop options Manjaro and Antergos, which are based on Arch, are highly recommended.
+4) Advanced: If you are looking for an advanced Linux desktop option Manjaro which is based on Arch, is highly recommended.
 It should be noted that Arch based systems use cutting edge technology and thus can suffer from stability issues.
 So these distros are only recommended for advanced users or persons that don’t mind troubleshooting issues.
 Arch has the reputation of working today broken tomorrow.

 1) CentOS – This is our number one recommended distro for stability and long term support.
 It is considered the free version of Red Hat Enterprise Linux (RHEL).
 The CentOS team values stability and support over new features.
 Therefore new features are slow to appear.
 However you can rest easy knowing updates will last well over five years in fact ten is now common.
 This goes far past most all other Linux offerings.
 So the trade off is slow feature growth for extreme stability.
 Read more…

 2) Ubuntu Server – This server distro holds the number two spot.
 It is a very reliable platform that receives five years of ongoing support (half CentOS’ EOL cycle).
 Ubuntu Server adds new features much faster than CentOS and thus it is a really good balance between the latest features and stability.
 This distro is highly recommended over CentOS for storage and backup servers due to supporting ZFS.
 Read more…